-All fresh and rested in the morning take the public ferry (collectivo bota) that leaves at noon from the ramp right across from the supermarket, next to the Hotel Golfito and costs ₡3,000 ($5) each.
+So let's assume the shared boat is running.
+All fresh and rested in the morning, take the public ferry (colectivo bota) that leaves at noon from the ramp right across from the supermarket, next to the Hotel Golfito and costs ₡3,000 ($5) each.

-Going by Way of LandBus to Ciudad Neily or Paso Canoas
+Going by Way of Ciudad Neily or Paso Canoas

-Take the 5am Tracopa slow mountain bus from San Jose to Paso Canoas.
-You arrive in C. Neily at around 12:15 pm and in Paso Canoas at 12:45pm where you should have plenty of time to shop, eat, walk around before catching the regular Neily - Zancudo bus as stated above.
+2) Take the 5am Tracopa slow mountain bus from San Jose to Paso Canoas.
+You arrive in C. Neily at around 12:15 pm and in Paso Canoas at 12:45pm where you should have plenty of time to shop, eat, walk around before catching the regular Neily - Zancudo bus.

 Leaving Playa ZancudoYou basically have the same two route options in reverse, but the good news is that both can be done in one day - woohoo!
 Other than a couple of buses heading South to David in Panama and a few to San Isidro from Rio Claro, all buses go to San Jose but there are many stops in between where you can get off if you don't want to go all the way to the city.